For the latest classic car news, features, buyer’s guides and classifieds, sign up to the C&SC newsletter here

 8. Why is the ULEZ being introduced?

 The ULEZ is all about reducing air pollution in London – a problem which few will argue does not need tackling.

-It was first mooted by former London mayor Boris Johnson, but is now being introduced earlier than was initially intended by the incumbent mayor, Sadiq Khan.
+It was first mooted by former London mayor Boris Johnson, and was introduced earlier than was initially intended by the then incumbent mayor, Sadiq Khan.

 TfL carried out a public consultation before extending the ULEZ and states that 56% of those who responded were in favour of this expansion.

 According to the Society of Motor Manufacturers and Traders (SMMT) in excess of 780,000 diesel and 858,000 petrol cars will be affected – figures that are substantially bigger than the 321,000 diesels and 255,000 petrols TfL has stated.
 Depending on how you look at it, that’s a lot less toxic air or a lot more money raised in charges (and fines).